Reece James (footballer, born 1993)

-Reece James (born 7 November 1993) is an English professional footballer who plays for club Rotherham United.
+Reece James (born 7 November 1993) is an English professional footballer who plays for side Sheffield Wednesday.
 His usual position is as a left-back, but he also occasionally plays in midfield.

 After spending time as a youth player with Rossendale United, Blackburn Rovers and Preston North End, James followed his brother Matty to Manchester United in 2012; however, he failed to break into the first team, and after loan spells with Carlisle United, Rotherham United and Huddersfield Town, he made a permanent move to Wigan Athletic in 2015.
 After three years with Wigan, James joined Sunderland on a free transfer at the end of the 2017–18 season.
 He then spent two years with Doncaster Rovers.

 Career

 Born in Bacup, Lancashire, James began his football career as a youth player with local club Rossendale United, and spent time with Blackburn Rovers and Preston North End before signing for Manchester United in July 2012.